pytorch/pytorch.github.io/README.md

 ## Deployments

-The website is hosted on [Github Pages](https://pages.github.com/) at [https://shiftlab.github.io/pytorch](https://shiftlab.github.io/pytorch).
+The website is hosted on [Github Pages](https://pages.github.com/) at [https://pytorch.org](https://pytorch.org).

-To deploy changes, merge your latest code into the `master` branch.
-A build will be automatically built and commited to the `gh-pages` branch via a CircleCI job.
+To deploy changes, merge your latest code into the `sites` branch.
+A build will be automatically built and committed to the `master` branch via a CircleCI job.

-To view the status of the build visit [https://circleci.com/gh/shiftlab/pytorch](https://circleci.com/gh/shiftlab/pytorch).
+To view the status of the build visit [https://circleci.com/gh/pytorch/pytorch.github.io](https://circleci.com/gh/pytorch/pytorch.github.io).